jkwiatk1/jk_website/_pages/about.md

 - **B&R Industrial Automation** | _06/2021_ - _07/2021_
    - During the internship, the team and I were to create a project using a vision system and B&R PLCs.

-- **Adek** | _2019_ - _2021_
+- **ADek** | _2019_ - _2021_
-   - Participating in a science club, developing a design and then making an electric go-kart and motorcycle.
+   - Participating in a science club as Electric and Mechanic Engineer.
+Developing a design and then making an electric go-kart and motorcycle.
 At the design stage, creating simulations in Matlab/Simulink and 3D models in SolidWorks.

 * * *
 ### Skills
 * Language
+    * Polish - native
+    * English - B2 level
+    * German - A2 level
+* Environment/Cloud
+    * Google Cloud Platform
+    * Docker
+    * Ubuntu - Linux
+    * Windows
+    * VSCode/PyCharm
+* Tools
+    * Python
+        * pytorch
+        * scikit-learn
+        * numpy
+        * tensorflow
+    * Git
+    * C++
+    * Matlab/Simulink
+* Others
-* Programming
+    * PLC Programming
+    * Power electronics, electric machines, electric drives and their control
+    * Industrial networks
-* etc.
+    * Electric circut theory
+    * Operation of the oscilloscope, electrical value meters and signal generator

 * * *
-### Achievements
+### Certificates and awards
-* MP
+* Polish Champion in track cycling (2015).
+* Obtaining the Rector's scholarship for academic performance (2019/2020/2021).
+* English language courses in England and the USA.